OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/19 December 2001.md

 - **Terri** is a conscious agent; **JoJo**, **Olga**, and **Vincent** are not.
 - **TB** is confirmed to be a conscious agent.
 - The group should no longer interact with or investigate **VB**, but previously posted material about him should not be removed to avoid setting a precedent.
+- The Amsterdam server crash was due to an attack through the owner, but not a conscious one.
+- The group should be closed, but with modifications in participation as previously outlined—specifically pulling back from deep personal involvement.

 ---

 ## Esoteric Work & Personal Development

 - The **I Ching** advised against forgiving and forgetting criminals, specifically advising to cease engagement with VB.

 ---

 ## Books, Research, and Cultural Commentary